 Slow the growth of skin cells for mild to severe psoriasis.

 Reduce inflammation and scaly patches in severe psoriasis cases.
 Dr. Boucher may use immune system-altering injections when other therapies fail.

-Uses natural or artificial light to slow skin cell growth and reduce scaling for mild to moderate psoriasis.
+Laser Therapy can be used to slow skin cell growth and reduce scaling for mild to moderate psoriasis.

 Dr. Boucher performs a comprehensive physical exam of your psoriasis symptoms to determine the best treatment.
 He may initially try a combination of methods to observe your body's response.

 Untreated psoriasis can cause further medical complications and increase your risk of developing other diseases, including cardiovascular disease, type 2 diabetes, and other autoimmune conditions.

 Schedule your appointment online for a psoriasis consultation.